deejaygraham/deejaygraham.github.io/_posts/2013-04-01-shakespeare-makes-the-case-against-astrology.md

 ---
 layout: post
 title: Shakespeare makes the case against astrology
-published: true
+published: false
-tags:
+tags: [ poetry, quote ]
-- poetry
-- quote
 ---

 > This is the excellent foppery of the world,